Cart0

 “I was eleven years old when the war broke out.
 I was very eager to help my mom: washing the dishes, peeling potatoes, or helping with whatever she needed me to do in the kitchen—and she was grateful for that.
 I noticed how diligently she worked to put the ingredients together for the blueberry stonekes.
 The end product was so delicious—better than any baker could possibly bake.
 The whole family was wild about them.
 When you bit into the stonekes, they were full of blueberries and sugar—so juicy—the taste has stayed with me forever.
 The stonekes remained so much in my memory that I taught my wife how to make them when I got married.”

-Try David's recipe for cholent with eggs and kishke and explore more recipes from other Holocaust survivors in "Recipes from the Kitchens of Holocaust Survivors".
+Try David's recipe for cholent with eggs and kishke and explore more recipes from other Holocaust survivors in our collection "Recipes from the Kitchens of Holocaust Survivors."

 Ingredients